marcygon/TechWave-Backend/README.md

 ```
 http://localhost:8080/events
 ```
-You can also access the H2 console by entering:
+You can also access the H2 console by entering this in the top bar.
+Use the username 'sa' and the password 'password'
 ```
 http://localhost:8080/h2-console
 ```